DjangoGirls/tutorial/css/README.md

 Another thing you will learn about today is called __static files__.
 Static files are all your CSS and images -- files that are not dynamic, so their content don't depend on request context and will be the same for every user.

 CSS is a static file, so in order to customize CSS, we need to first configure static files in Django.
-You'll only do it once for all.
+You'll only do it once and for all.
 Let's start:

 ### Configure static files in Django

 First, we need to create a folder to store our static files in.
 Go ahead and create folder called `static` inside your `mysite` folder.

 Now we need to tell Django how it can find it.
-Open up a `mysite/mysite/settings.py` file, scroll to the bottom of it and add following lines:
+Open up the `mysite/mysite/settings.py` file, scroll to the bottom of it and add the following lines:

     STATICFILES_DIRS = (
         os.path.join(BASE_DIR, "static"),